-Dining at theme parks is going to be an important part of your Orlando vacation.
+Dining at theme parks is an important part of your Orlando vacation.
 Good planning will make sure the least amount of obstacles get in the way of enjoying yourself.
 First of all, no matter what you do, there’s always going to be hazards with eating meals at a theme park.
 You may be with picky eaters.
 You may have to try and figure out where you are going to be and what you want to eat 180 days away from now.
-In today’s column we will look at what happens when you cross that restaurant rubicon with one of the most challenging patrons they encounter, the vegetarian.
+In today’s column we will look at what happens when you cross that restaurant rubicon with one of the most challenging patrons they encounter – the vegetarian.

 Vegetarian options at Universal CityWalk

 First let’s check out the restaurants in Universal’s CITYWALK (in alphabetical order).